 Welcome to Maine Maritime Academy’s New England Association of Schools and Colleges (NEASC) Self-Study site.
-Self study is the process through which the Academy’s programs are accredited.
-The process requires us to periodically and comprehensively examine ourselves with respect to a set of standards established specifically for colleges and universities.
+Self-study is the process through which the Academy’s programs are accredited.
+The process requires us to periodically examine ourselves with respect to a set of standards established specifically for colleges and universities.

-To maintain accreditation, Maine Maritime Academy will complete a new self study in late summer 2016.
-A visiting team of higher education professionals will then visit campus Nov.
-6-9, 2016 to evaluate the self-study, meet with the campus community, and communicate its findings.
+To maintain accreditation, Maine Maritime Academy is completing a self-study in 2016.
+A visiting team of higher education professionals will visit campus Nov.
+6-9, 2016 to validate the self-study, meet with the campus community, and communicate its findings.

 Self-study is truly teamwork.
-Thirty-eight percent of all employees, 63% of full time faculty, 100% of leadership, two graduate students, seven undergraduates, the BIW apprenticeship director, and a trustee are taking part in the new self study.
-They serve on thirteen different committees, intent to find and interpret evidence for this comprehensive project.
+Thirty-eight percent of all employees, 63% of full-time faculty, two graduate and nine undergraduate students, the BIW apprenticeship director, leadership, and several trustees have participated in the current self-study.
+Their work on thirteen different committees helped to identify, find, and interpret evidence for this comprehensive project.